-In a balanced turn the bar magnet stays aligned with the aeroplane and therefore increases its angle to the horizon.
+In a balanced turn, the bar magnet stays aligned with the aeroplane and therefore increases its angle to the horizon.

 To compensate for this, when turning onto northerly headings the pilot must continue the turn past the indicated heading, and when turning onto southerly headings, stop the turn before the desired compass heading.

-The compass turn is carried out at Rate One – this is a turn of 360 degrees in two minutes.
+The compass turn is carried out at 'rate one' – this is a turn of 360 degrees in two minutes.

-While turning at Rate One, the error between the desired heading and the indicated heading on 000 and 180 is approximately 30 degrees.
-For this correction to work the turn must be Rate One, balanced, level and without pitch changes.
+While turning at rate one, the error between the desired heading and the indicated heading on 000 and 180 is approximately 30 degrees.
+For this correction to work, the turn must be rate one, balanced, level and without pitch changes.

-The turn coordinator will indicate a balanced Rate One turn at normal cruise airspeed (it will not indicate the angle of bank).
+The turn coordinator will indicate a balanced rate one turn at normal cruise airspeed (it will not indicate the angle of bank).

-During taxiing the compass is checked for correct sense – turning right, numbers increasing, turning left, numbers decreasing.
+During taxiing, the compass is checked for correct sense – turning right, numbers increasing, turning left, numbers decreasing.
 On lining up, the compass heading is compared with the runway heading and can be expected to be within approximately 10 degrees.

-The turn coordinator should also be checked for serviceability.
+The turn coordinator or indicator should also be checked for serviceability.
 Most turn coordinators are electrically driven and display a red warning flag when power is not being supplied.
 During turns while taxiing, the turn coordinator should display a rate of turn in the correct sense.

 Emphasise that lookout is the most important part of any turn and must be maintained, before, during and after the turn.